 Their form in their domestic top flight is scarcely better.

-Montpellier won the title last season with Olivier Giroud, signed by Wenger over the summer, leading the line.
+Montpellier won the title last season with Olivier Giroud, leading the line.

 Currently they are 14th in the French league, although they are unbeaten in their last four league games.

-Wenger's side come into the match on the back of a heartening 5-2 win over Tottenham and, while the Frenchman hopes his side can produce a similar performance, he also expects another open game.
+Wenger's side come into the match on the back of and, while the Frenchman hopes his side can produce a similar performance, he also expects another open game.